injured outdoors

 Signs that medical help is needed include:

-• Difficulty breathing, swelling of the face or throat, a rapid heartbeat, and dizziness after a sting are all signs of anaphylaxis.
+• Difficulty breathing, swelling of the throat, and face, a rapid heartbeat, and dizziness after a sting are all signs of anaphylaxis.

 • A red, expanding rash around a tick bite or flu-like symptoms could indicate Lyme disease.